 On February 9th of 2004, the Portland Jailblazers sent the league leader in techs to Atlanta for “three players of good character” – according to Portland GM John Nash.

 Those “three good guys” were Shareef Abdur-Rahim, Theo Ratliff and Dan Dickau.
 Those three guys might have been good guys off the court but didn’t do a whole lot to make people forget about Sheed’s value on the court.

-Atlanta didn’t get much milage out of Sheed either.
-They only played him 1 game and then traded him to the Pistons in a salary dump move.
-We all know how valuable Sheed was in Detroit and what they got from him was Chris Mills, triple double hungry Bob Sura and a future pick that eventually became Josh Smith – enough said.
+Atlanta didn’t get much mileage out of Sheed either.
+They only played him one game and then traded him to the Pistons in a salary dump move.
+We all know how valuable Sheed was in Detroit and what the Hawks got for him was Chris Mills, triple-double hungry Bob Sura and a future pick that eventually became Josh Smith.

-So what was Sheed’s stat line for his 1 and only game in Atlanta?
-20 points (8-24fg), 6 rebounds and 5 blocks.
+So what was Sheed’s stat line for his one and only game in Atlanta?
+20 points (8-24 FG), 6 rebounds and 5 blocks.

 And How did he feel about bouncing around?
 He didn’t as long as somebody was cutting a check.

 “As long as somebody ‘CTC,’ at the end of the day I’m with them,” Wallace told reporters.
 “For all you that don’t know what CTC means, that’s ‘Cut The Check.’ […] But if I have to go somewhere else and play, I’m not going to sit up here and boo-hoo about going.
 No, because at the end of the day, I will still be able to do the things necessary to take care of my family.
 That’s what the CTC means, whoever cuts that check, that’s who I have to play for.”

 Lucky for Sheed, in Detroit, he got a check and a championship ring.